girishji/easyjump.vim/README.md

 **Motivation:** For a long time I have used relative numbers with `j`/`k` along with `f`/`t` commands to jump.
 But I always found it distracting to shift focus to the left to look up the line number.
 This plugin helps you keep your eyes on the target you want to jump to.
 I think this is the missing motion of Vim.
-I still use `f` and `t` when seeking within the same line since it is the most efficient.

 # Requirements